LinuxCNC/stretch-live-build/README.md

 I use squid-deb-proxy and set up env.sh with the line `export http_proxy=http://localhost:8001/` to enable its use while lwr runs.
 Other proxy choices such as apt-cacher, apt-cacher-ng, and apt-proxy appear to be incompatible with `live-wrapper`. squid-deb-proxy must additionally be reconfigured to allow it to access linuxcnc.org.
+See `etc/squid-deb-proxy/mirror-dstdomain.acl.d/99-linuxcnc` in the source tree for such a file (copy to `/etc/squid-deb-proxy/mirror-dstdomain.acl.d/99-linuxcnc` and restart squid-deb-proxy to use)

 ## Current status
 This is essentially untested.
 It will probably let your chickes out of the coop, make your goats' milk sour, etc.